alleach24/programming-path/README.md

 #### Features:
 Base Features:
-- A time-based to-do system that allows users to keep track of what resources they want to use on a daily basis
+- A time-based to-do system that allows users to keep track of what resources they want to use on a daily/weekly/monthly basis
   - For example, a user can add "Complete two easy-level and one medium-level Leetcode problems" to their "Daily To Do" sheet
 - A "Future Plans/Timeline" section that allows users to add resources they plan to use in the future in a particular order
   - For example, a user can add "The Odin Project" to their timeline after "Code Platoon" and before "Georgia Tech online masters in CS program"